 Continuing Professional Development

 The Law Society of Alberta’s Continuing Professional Development (CPD) Program is a regulatory program of the Law Society.
 It is a mandatory requirement for all active lawyers in Alberta to annually make a CPD Plan declaration.
-The goal of CPD Program is to enhance lawyer competence and to be accountable to the public for the ongoing professional development and competence of lawyers.

 Although there is no mandatory minimum hourly requirement, the annual planning, declaration and implementation of a CPD Plan is mandatory for all active lawyers practising in Alberta.